Your configs deserve

 2–4 weeks of engineering, minimum.

-You'd build versioning, rollback, label-based promotion, format conversion, an API, key management, and access controls.
+You'd build versioning, rollback, label promotion, format conversion, an API, access controls — and then zero-knowledge encryption on top.
 That's a product, not a table.

 - Unlimited configs